 As much as I love Monkey Bread, I thought it needed a makeover.
 Remember those shows where someone super frumpy would get a haircut, a new outfit, some makeup and become a whole different person?

 I lined them in a bundt pan because it makes sense.
-The vanilla bean flavored strawberries are then spooned carefully over balls of dough glittery with granulated sugar.
-You add more dough.
+Then I spooned the vanilla bean flavored strawberries carefully over balls of dough glittering with granulated sugar.
+You top with more glittery dough.

-Dough puffs up, saying it with its chest.
+The dough bakes it puffs up, saying it with its chest.
+The strawberries bubble.

 Sugar caramelizes.
 It’s a beautiful thing.

-The monkey bread is inverted onto a plate and left to cool.
+You invert the monkey bread onto a plate and left to cool.

 A glaze.
 Cream cheese, pureed strawberries, a bit of vanilla extract, confectioners’ sugar.
-All of this is mixed and poured or drizzled over the cooled Strawberry Monkey Bread.
+You mix this and pour or drizzle over the cooled Strawberry Monkey Bread.

 I like to attack it with a fork, one monkey bread ball at a time.